-We couldn’t create this list without marvelling at an elephants most amazing asset – it’s trunk.
+We couldn’t create this list without marvelling at an elephants most amazing asset – its trunk.
 More than just a nose, an elephants trunk contains over 40,000 muscles, which is more than 60x as many as in the whole of a human body!
-An adult elephant’s trunk is strong enough to rip branches from trees, and delicate enough to pick up a blade of grass.
+An adult elephant’s trunk is strong enough to rip branches from trees and delicate enough to pick up a blade of grass.

 Did you know that there are multiple types of Asian elephant?

-The term Asian elephant is actually an umbrella category that includes various subspecies of elephants that live within the asiatic continent.
+The term Asian elephant is actually an umbrella category that includes various subspecies of elephants that live within the Asiatic continent.
 Asian elephants can be found in 13 countries which include: Sri Lanka, India, Thailand, Bangladesh, Bhutan, Cambodia, China, Laos, Malaysia, Burma, Nepal, Pakistan and Vietnam.

-There are subtle changes in the appearance of individuals across these countries, which result in a number of locally recognised variations but the official range of subspecies are differentiated by their size and colour.
+There are subtle changes in the appearance of individuals across these countries, which result in a number of locally recognised variations but the official range of subspecies is differentiated by their size and colour.

 Sri Lankan elephant (Elephas maximus maximus)